-Resource Library welcomes museums to send complimentary copies of brochures and catalogues for review.
+Resource Library welcomes museums and other publishers to send complimentary copies of brochures and catalogues for review.
 Please send an e-mail to us requesting the appropriate postal address.
 Catalogues and any other materials are not returned without use of SASE.

 Resource Library believes that appreciation of art is best achieved through viewing of original art works and encourages readers to view first-hand the art referenced in this publication.
 Resource Library further encourages readers to purchase from institutions and other channels of distribution referenced exhibition catalogues.

 Return to Submitting materials

 Resource Library is a free online publication of nonprofit Traditional Fine Arts Organization (TFAO).
 Since 1997, Resource Library and its predecessor Resource Library Magazine have cumulatively published online 1,300+ articles and essays written by hundreds of identified authors, thousands of other texts not attributable to named authors, plus 22,500+ images, all providing educational and informational content related to American representational art.
 Texts and related images are provided almost exclusively by nonprofit art museum, gallery and art center sources.